Home - Book Preview

 "It's going to be very dark in here when the lights get turned off," Grandma mentioned.

-"The walls and ceiling will get a sealant and get painted and it's going to be a very bright white.
+"The walls and ceiling will get a sealant and get painted.
+It's going to be a very bright white.
 Once that is done the Electrician will be in.
-He'll run the conduit on the plywood, and install all the plugs and switches, and such."
+He'll run the conduit on the exterior of the plywood, installing all the plugs and switches and such."

 "The lighting isn't very nice," Grandma said.